The topology of closed manifolds with quasi-constant sectional curvature: Proof of Theorem

 Consider a connected component $V_i$ of $\pi^{-1}(N_i(\varepsilon))$ , where $\pi:\widetilde{M}\to M$ is the universal covering projection.
 Since the sectional curvature of $V_i$ is bounded from below by $K >0$, the Bonnet-Myers theorem implies that $V_i$ has bounded diameter and hence it is compact.
-In this situation we can apply (Theorem 1.4. (ii) from \cite{DDM}) to the compact submanifold $V_i$ of $\widetilde{M}$ which is immersed in $\mathbb R^{n+1}$.
-Remark also that $\partial V_i$ consists only of spheres.
-This implies that $\pi_1(V_i)$ is a free factor of $\pi_1(\widetilde{M})$ and so $V_i$ must be simply connected.
+Each boundary component of $V_i$ has constant positive curvature and hence is diffeomorphic to a sphere.
+This implies that $\pi_1(V_i)$ is a free factor of $\pi_1(\widetilde{M})=1$ and so $V_i$ must be simply connected.
 Then the conformal gluing of balls described in (\cite{Pi}, section 2) along the boundary components of $V_i$ produces a closed simply connected conformally flat manifold $\widehat{V_i}$ which can be immersed into $\mathbb R^{n+1}$.
-Therefore by Kuiper's theorem $V_i$ is a holed sphere.
+Therefore by Kuiper's theorem (\cite{Ku1}) $\widehat{V_i}$ is conformally equivalent to a sphere.
+We derive that $V_i$ is conformally equivalent to a holed sphere, since it is obtained from a sphere by deleting out the interiors of several disjoint round balls.

-Now, notice that any closed loop in $N_i(\varepsilon)$ can be lifted to a path in $N_i(\varepsilon)$, so that the action of the subgroup $\pi_1(N_i(\varepsilon))$ of $\pi_1(M)$ as a deck transformation subgroup acting on $\widetilde{M}$ keeps $V_i$ globally invariant.
+Now, notice that any closed loop in $N_i(\varepsilon)$ can be lifted to a path in $V_i$, so that the action of the subgroup $\pi_1(N_i(\varepsilon))$ of $\pi_1(M)$ as a deck transformation subgroup acting on $\widetilde{M}$ keeps $V_i$ globally invariant.
 Thus $V_i$ is endowed with a free action by $\pi_1(N_i(\varepsilon))$.
 Since $V_i$ is compact $\pi_1(N_i(\varepsilon))$ must be finite.

 The action of $\pi_1(N_i(\varepsilon))$ on the holed sphere $V_i$ is by conformal diffeomorphisms.
-Then Liouville's theorem implies that the diffeomorphisms are conformal diffeomorphisms of the round sphere $S^{n}$, as $n\geq 3$.
-In particular $N_i(\varepsilon)$ is obtained from a spherical space form by deleting out several open disks. \end{proof}
+Then Liouville's theorem (see \cite{Kul3}, Thm.3.1) implies that each one of these diffeomorphisms is the restriction of some global conformal diffeomorphism of the round sphere $S^{n}$, as $n\geq 3$.
+The group generated by the global conformal diffeomorphisms of $S^n$ is still isomorphic to $\pi_1(N_i(\varepsilon))$, as any conformal diffeomorphism which is identity on an open subset of $S^n$ is the identity.
+The spherical metric induces then a spherical space form structure on $N_i(\varepsilon)$.
+Moreover, $N_i(\varepsilon)$ is obtained from the quotient of $S^n$ by the finite group $\pi_1(N_i(\varepsilon))$ by removing several open balls. \end{proof}

 \begin{remark} Observe that the immersability property and the strict positive curvature enables us to find an elementary proof disposing of the differentiable sphere theorem under a pointwise pinched curvature assumption. \end{remark}